PabloRegen/Weather/README.md

 * display different icons depending on the weather
 * button to toggle between units
 * button to toggle between cities

-## Usage
-1. Make sure you have Node v6+ installed
-2. Download Zip, unzip and cd to the newly created directory
-3. Run `npm install` to import dependencies
-4. Run `npm start`
-5. Open the browser and go to localhost:8000
-6. Enjoy and remember to close your connection when done with it (Control+C)